openpracticelibrary/openpracticelibrary/content/practice/team-spaces.md

 ## Work Environment

-* ‎Coffee - free and quality
+* ‎Coffee - free, quality brew
-* Water fountain or alike
+* Water fountain
 * The team space should allow for some working "mess" as the paper and post-its on the wall and whiteboards need to remain up till the end of the residency.
 * Cleaning services should NOT touch, displace or remove any items from the room, even if on the ground - sometimes post-it notes may fall off the boards and putting them away may cause serious disruption to the work
 * Easy access at all times of day - should not restrict early starts and late end of the day